shlokc9/konfig-deployer/README.md

 Once the application is running, user can spawn a deployment via configmaps.

-Just mention the foll. fields in your configmap to deploy an image automatically as a deployment;
+Just mention the foll. mandatory fields and labels in your configmap to deploy an image automatically as a deployment;
 ``` {.sourceCode .bash}
 apiVersion: v1
 kind: ConfigMap